-Under normal circumstances, the factory carburetor adjustments should not be disturbed.
-If the adjustments have been disturbed, an approximate setting of 1-1/2 turn open for the idle needle and 1 turn open for the main adjusting needle will permit starting.
 Before final adjustment allow the engine to thoroughly warm up.
-Adjust the idle needle with no load connected to the generator.
+Adjust the idle adjustment with no load connected to the generator.
 If available, connect a voltmeter of the proper range to the generator output.
-Slowly turn the idle adjusting needle out (counterclockwise) until the engine speed (or generator voltage) drops slightly below normal.
-Then turn the needle in (clockwise) until the speed (or voltage) returns to normal.
+Slowly turn the idle adjustment out until the engine speed (or generator voltage) drops slightly below normal.
+Then turn the needle in until the speed (or voltage) returns to normal.

-To adjust the main needle, apply a full electrical load to the generator output.
-Turn the main needle in (clockwise) until the engine speed (or generator voltage) drops slightly below normal.
-Then turn the needle out (counterclockwise) until the speed (or voltage) returns to normal.
-Proper carburetor adjustment can not be assured unless the governor is properly adjusted.
+To adjust the fuel main adjustment, apply a full electrical load to the generator output.
+Turn the main adjustment in until the engine speed (or generator voltage) drops slightly below normal.
+Then turn the needle out until the speed (or voltage) returns to normal.
+Proper carburetor adjustment cannot be assured unless the governor is properly adjusted.